gamblevore/speedie/Documentation/lists.md

 The list class has many utility functions, including:

-* sorting
+* Sorting
-* flattening
+* Flattening
-* moving items from one place to another
+* Moving items from one place to another
-* checking how many children there are... or if there are enough (HasAny, HasChildCount)
+* Checking how many children there are... or if there are enough (HasAny, HasChildCount)
 * Checking the distance from one node to another within a parent
 * Popping and clearing
 * Checking if one node is within another node, or contains another...